Kids invited to Chalk Walk downtown

 Children of New Milford are invited to come downtown and decorate sidewalks with artwork drawn with sidewalk chalk.

-Attendees can bring their own chalk or borrow some of chalk supplied.
+Attendees can bring their own chalk or borrow some of the chalk supplied.

 Music, face painting, sidewalk specials, and more will also be offered downtown.